 “Amadhi!
 Amadhi!
 Amadhi!” were the cries heard throughout the community.
 The joy was and excitement was visible in frenzied jumps and shouts…even from grown men who had never seen clean water their entire life.
 They cupped the water in their palms like precious treasure and took a deep drink, “Ah, amadhi!”

-Within minutes a long queue of plastic jerrycans had formed as people waited fill them with water.
+Within minutes a long queue of plastic jerrycans had formed as people waited to fill them with water.
 “We just had to let them have the water, there simply was so much excitement”, says Charles the Fields of Life drilling supervisor.

 Eventually, the concrete casing was completed, the pump assembled and there it stood, a shiny symbol and source of life for Bulomi.
 The Chairperson of the Community spoke on behalf of his people, “Thank you for changing our story.
 We have consumed dirty amadhi for generations but I am very glad that God has given us real amadhi.
 We will take good care of this well.”